Apartment Income REIT (NYSE:AIRC) Updates FY23 Earnings Guidance

-Apartment Income REIT (NYSE:AIRC – Get Rating) issued an update on its FY23 earnings guidance on Friday morning.
-The company provided earnings per share (EPS) guidance of $2.35-2.47 for the period, compared to the consensus estimate of $2.44.
+Apartment Income REIT (NYSE:AIRC – Get Rating) updated its FY23 earnings guidance on Friday.
+The company provided earnings per share guidance of $2.35-2.47 for the period, compared to the consensus earnings per share estimate of $2.44.

 Apartment Income REIT Dividend Announcement